Mindset & Motivation, Podcast Articles | Nov 21, 2021

 Sponsored by Every Teacher, Every Day and 40 Hour

-Why (and how) I took a sabbatical for the first time last year
+Why (and how) I took a sabbatical for the first time in 2020

 I always take a hiatus from podcasting between Thanksgiving and the new year, as well as one over the summer.
 This gives me time to focus on other projects and also take a break from the grind of constantly coming up with new things to say.
 I always come back at the start of the new season with tons of ideas and more enthusiasm for jumping back in, so that’s a process I plan to continue.

-That time off last December was so vital to my wellbeing that I knew immediately it was going to become an annual tradition.
+That time off in December was so vital to my wellbeing that I knew immediately it was going to become an annual tradition.

 Late December is the perfect time to disconnect from work for a sabbatical